HOW CAN I HELP

 Okay so at this point you’ve ruled out any faulty appliances or equipment that may be causing your RCD to keep randomly.
 Therefore the issue is going to be your electrical wiring or your RCD.
-This is when it’s time to call a qualified electrician such as ourselves.
+This is when it’s time to call a qualified electrician such as myself.
 They will have the appropriate test equipment to check the RCD which can show whether it’s overly sensitive or faulty.
 Also, they can perform tests on your electrical wiring.

 Should I be worried?